Redshift space three-point correlation function of IGM at $z<0.48$: Introduction

 While line of sight two-point correlation of \lya\ forest at low-$z$ is studied in the past \citep[for example,][]{ulmer1996,Impey1999, Penton2002, danforth2016} higher order clustering is not explored.
-This forms the main motivation of this paper.
 Here, we measure the redshift space (or longitudinal) 3-point ($\zeta$) and reduced 3-point correlation ($Q$) function of the IGM at $z\le0.48$.
 For this purpose, we use the Voigt profile fitted \lya\ absorption components of IGM towards 82 UV-bright QSOs ($z_{em}$<0.85) observed using Hubble Space Telescope-Cosmic Origins Spectrograph (HST-COS) presented in \cite{danforth2016}.
-We report, for the first time, the detection of longitudinal three-point correlation of low-$z$ \lya\ absorbers ($z$<0.48) at scales $\le 4$ pMpc.
-We also find the reduced three-point correlation (Q) to be scale dependent, increasing with increasing scale.
-We study the dependence of $\zeta$ on \NHI, $b$-parameter and the presence of metals.
-We also study the relationship between regions showing large 3-point correlation functions and galaxy distribution for $z\le 0.2$.
-We then present the analysis of simulated IGM data at $z\sim0.1$ using four cosmological hydrodynamical simulations.
-The observed trend is found to be consistent with the model predictions.
-We show the peculiar velocities tend to enhance the two- and three-point correlation signals (by about 40-60\%) over the distance scale probed in this study.
-Presence of wind and AGN feedback are shown to produce minor effect in the measured two- and three-point correlation functions.
+We report, for the first time, the detection of longitudinal three-point correlation of low-$z$ \lya\ absorbers ($z$<0.48) at scales $\le 4$ pMpc { (Mpc in proper units)}.
+We study the dependence of $\zeta$ on \NHI, $b$-parameter and the presence of {\rm different metal ion species}.
+We also study the relationship between {regions showing triplet absorption} and galaxy distribution for $z\le 0.2$.